-This is the question that every marketing and procurement professional would like answered to help them manage their budgets.
+The question that every marketing and procurement professional would like answered to help them manage their marketing budgets…How much does an Advertising agency cost?

 What is included in my Advertising Agency Costs?